Akatsuki667/holbertonschool-low_level_programming/functions_nested_loops/README.md

 7-print_last_digit.c : Write a function that prints the last digit of a number.
 -Returns the value of the last digit

+8-24_hours.c : Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.